upper/upper.io/upper-docusaurus/docs/postgresql/index.md

 );
 ```

-Use the `psql` command line tool to create the birthday table into the
+The `psql` command line tool is used to run the statements in the
-`upperio_tests` database.
+`upperio_tests` database:

 ```
 cat example.sql | PGPASSWORD=upperio psql -Uupperio upperio_tests
 ```

-The Go code below will add some rows to the `birthday` table and it then will
+The rows are inserted into the `birthday` table.
+The database is queried for
-print the same rows that were inserted.
+the insertions and is set to print them to standard output.

 ```go
 // example.go